shawnbarton/jdupes-sidecar/README.md

 - Offering dry run mode to preview actions without making changes.
 - Allowing custom paths for `jdupes` binary and hash database.

+**This script takes destructive actions.
+Do not trust it.
+This wrapper was originally designed to fit my particular use case.
+Read and understand the code before using it.
+Usage of this script is at your own risk.
+Always back up important data before performing operations.**

 ## Table of Contents

 - [Features](#features)